-The Trump Administration exempts new nuclear reactors from environmental review
+The Trump administration exempts new nuclear reactors from environmental review

 The move to exclude advanced reactors from environmental reviews comes amid a push to build multiple such reactors by the summer.

 The Energy Department's Reactor Pilot Program is seeking to begin operations of at least three advanced test reactors by July 4 of this year.
-The program was initiated in response to an executive order signed by President Trump last May to jump start the nuclear industry.
+The program was initiated in response to the executive order signed by President Trump, which was designed to help jump-start the nuclear industry.

 Last week, NPR disclosed that officials at the Department of Energy's Idaho National Laboratory had extensively rewritten internal rules for the new test reactors.
 The new rules softened protections for groundwater and the environment.
 For example, rules that once said the environment "must" be protected, now say consideration "may be given to avoiding or minimizing, if practical, potential adverse impacts."

-Note: Clarification: The article has been updated to reflect the creation of a new exclusion category for the reactors.
-Individual reactor companies will still need to ask for the exclusion.